-- the level of demand for our products and services; - the timing of channel partner and end-customer orders and our reliance on a concentration of shipments at the end of each quarter; - the timing of shipments, which may depend on many factors such as inventory levels and logistics, our ability to ship new products on schedule and to accurately forecast inventory requirements, and potential delays in the manufacturing process; - inventory imbalances, such as those related to new products and the end of life of existing products; - the mix of products sold, the mix of revenue between products and services and the degree to which products and services are bundled and sold together for a package price; - the budgeting cycles and purchasing practices of our channel partners and end-customers; - seasonal buying patterns of our end-customers; - the timing of revenue recognition for our sales, which may be affected by both the mix of sales by our "sell-in" versus our "sell-through" channel partners, and by the extent to which we bring on new distributors; - the accuracy and timing of point of sale reporting by our sell-through distributors, which impacts our ability to recognize revenue; - the level of perceived threats to network security, which may fluctuate from period to period; - changes in end-customer, distributor or reseller requirements or market needs and buying practices and patterns;
+- the level of demand for our products and services, which may render forecasts inaccurate; - the timing of channel partner and end-customer orders and our reliance on a concentration of shipments at the end of each quarter; - the timing of shipments, which may depend on many factors such as inventory levels and logistics, our ability to ship new products on schedule and to accurately forecast inventory requirements, and potential delays in the manufacturing process; - inventory imbalances, such as those related to new products and the end of life of existing products; - the mix of products sold, the mix of revenue between products and services and the degree to which products and services are bundled and sold together for a package price; - the budgeting cycles and purchasing practices of our channel partners and end-customers; - seasonal buying patterns of our end-customers; - the timing of revenue recognition for our sales, which may be affected by both the mix of sales by our "sell-in" versus our "sell-through" channel partners, and the accuracy and timing of point of sale reporting by our "sell-through" channel partners, which impacts our ability to recognize revenue; - the level of perceived threats to network security, which may fluctuate from period to period; - changes in end-customer, distributor or reseller requirements or market needs and buying practices and patterns; - changes in the growth rate of the network security or UTM markets;

-- changes in the growth rate of the network security or UTM markets; - the timing and success of new product and service introductions by us or our competitors or any other change in the competitive landscape of our industry, including consolidation among our competitors or end-customers; - deferral of orders from end-customers in anticipation of new products or product enhancements announced by us or our competitors; - increases or decreases in our expenses caused by fluctuations in foreign currency exchange rates, as a significant portion of our expenses are incurred and paid in currencies other than the U.S. dollar; - decisions by potential end-customers to purchase network security solutions from larger, more established security vendors or from their primary network equipment vendors; - price competition, and increased competitiveness in general in our market; - changes in customer renewal rates for our services; - changes in the payment terms of services contracts or the length of services contracts sold; - increased expenses, unforeseen liabilities or write-downs and any impact on results of operations from any acquisition consummated; - insolvency or credit difficulties confronting our customers, affecting their ability to purchase or pay for our products and services; - disruptions in our channel or termination of our relationship with important channel partners; - insolvency or credit difficulties confronting our key suppliers, which could disrupt our supply chain; - general economic conditions, both in our domestic and foreign markets; and - future accounting pronouncements or changes in our accounting policies.
+- the timing and success of new product and service introductions by us or our competitors or any other change in the competitive landscape of our industry, including consolidation among our competitors or end-customers; - · deferral of orders from end-customers in anticipation of new products or product enhancements announced by us or our competitors; - increases or decreases in our expenses caused by fluctuations in foreign currency exchange rates, as a significant portion of our expenses are incurred and paid in currencies other than the U.S. dollar; - decisions by potential end-customers to purchase network security solutions from newer technology providers, from larger, more established security vendors or from their primary network equipment vendors; - price competition, and increased competitiveness in general in our market; - changes in customer renewal rates for our services; - changes in the payment terms of services contracts or the length of services contracts sold; - changes in circumstances and challenges in business conditions, including decreased demand, which may negatively impact our channel partners' ability to sell the current inventory they hold and negatively impact their future purchases of products from us; - increased expenses, unforeseen liabilities or write-downs and any impact on results of operations from any acquisition consummated; - our channel partners may have insufficient financial resources and may not be able to withstand changes and challenges in business conditions; - disruptions in our channel or termination of our relationship with important channel partners; - insolvency, credit, or other difficulties confronting our key suppliers or channel partners, affecting their ability to purchase or pay for our products and services, which could disrupt our supply or distribution chain; - general economic conditions, both in our domestic and foreign markets; and - future accounting pronouncements or changes in our accounting policies.